| Author |

 Japan

-The album I pulled it from labeled it as a #77, so the original collector must have missed the grill because other grilled pieces are labeled properly.
+revcollector, is the pressure used to stamp a grill another determining factor of what type it is?
+May be hard to tell from this battered paper.
+The album I pulled it from labeled it as a #77, so the original collector must have missed the grill because other grilled pieces are labeled properly. |

 United States

+Quote: revcollector, is the pressure used to stamp a grill another determining factor of what type it is?
 Not specifically.
 But some grills do tend to be impressed more strongly then others.
 In my experience, Z grills tend to show up pretty well most of the time.
-Obviously grills do get pressed out sometimes.
+Obviously grills do get pressed out sometimes. |

 Valued Member